-Conference Theme: PATHWAYS
+Conference Theme: Communicating Across Difference

 - Faculty are invited to submit research papers.

 - Faculty are invited to submit research or teaching panels.

 - Faculty are invited to submit Great Ideas for Teaching Students (GIFTS).

 All Paper submissions must include two Microsoft Word file attachments: (1) a file containing a cover sheet listing the paper title and author name(s), affiliation, email, physical address and phone number for all authors, and (2) an anonymized file including a 50-word abstract and the completed paper not to exceed 25 double-spaced pages excluding references and appendices.
 Please use “CCA Paper submission” in the subject line.

 Undergraduate and graduate Poster submissions must include two Microsoft Word file attachments: (1) a file containing a cover sheet listing the paper title and author name(s), affiliation, email, physical address and phone number for all authors, and (2) a file including a 50-word abstract and a rationalization of the use of a poster.
 If accepted, poster presenters must use best practices in designing the poster: Important information should be readable from about 10 feet away; title is short and draws interest; word count of about 300 to 800 words; text is clear and to the point; use of bullets, numbering, and headlines make it easy to read, effective use of graphics, color and fonts; consistent and clean layout; includes acknowledgments, your name and institutional affiliation.
 Please use “CCA Poster submission” in the subject line.

 Research or teaching Panel proposals must include one attachment containing the following: (1) a one-page rationale for the proposed panel, (2) a brief (50-word) description for the conference program, and (3) a list of all participants including names, affiliations and contact information (e-mail, physical address and phone number).
 Please use “CCA Panel proposal” in the subject line.